 - 71% of people think cuts to welfare will make the UK a worse place for people with disabilities to live

-- Only 6% felt that the Welfare Reform & Work Bill would make the country a better place to live for people with disabilities
+- only 6% felt that the Welfare Reform and Work Bill would make the country a better place to live for people with disabilities.

 The Government wants to cut £30-a-week for new claimants in the Work Related Activity Group (WRAG) of ESA.
 The WRAG is there to provide support for people who are assessed as being unfit for work but are able to undertake activities to help them move towards work.